Yash-Agarwal1708/csoc-23-GameDev-week-0/README.md

 # CSOC22-Week0-Unity
-Repo containing info about installation process of Unity game engine Unity is game engine which we will be using to create our games.
+Repo containing info about installation process of Unity game engine.
+Unity is a game engine which we will be using to create our games.

 Note: It is preffered to install unity on Mac or Windows only.
 Installation on linux can become a bit complicated.